 VIETNAM: Imperial Roots (Central) *

 Schedule: December-February (see

 schedule and status)

-* Itineraries, fares and dates subject to change.
-20% of the land portion is U.S. tax-deductible to the extent allowed by law for those registering directly with IBF.
+* Itineraries, fares and dates are subject to change.
+20% of the land portion is U.S. tax-deductible to the extent allowed by law, for those registering directly with IBF.

 Full Payment: Due 60 days prior to departure.
 If payment has not been received and no special arrangements have been made, we reserve the right to assume withdrawal and fill the space.

 Withdrawals: To receive a refund if withdrawing, submit a letter of withdrawal in writing to Ibike.
 Our policy is as follows: (1) A $300 registration fee is forfeited for all withdrawals.
 (2) A fee of 50% is assessed for withdrawals within 60-30 days prior to departure.
 (3) The full price of the land costs is assessed for withdrawals initiated less than 30 days prior to departure.
 Changes in medical circumstances are not considered as exceptions to our normal refund policy.
 Insurance coverage for trip cancellation/interruption is available from several companies.